syncfusion-content/wpf-docs/wpf/Diagram/Stencil/ContextMenu.md

 ![Symbol Custom ContextMenu](Stencil_images/CustomContextMenu.gif)

-## Custom Context Menu for Individual Stencil Symbols
+## Custom Context Menu for Symbols in Stencil

 You can define specific menu items to each stencil symbols by using the `Menu` property of symbols.